-The COVID-19 vaccine that you have had has been shown to reduce the chance of you suffering from COVID-19 disease.
-Each vaccine has been tested in more than 20,000 people and each has also been used in many different countries.
+The COVID-19 vaccines that you have had have been shown to reduce the chance of you suffering from COVID-19 disease.

-It may take a few weeks for your body to build up some protection from the vaccine.
+It may take a few weeks from the first dose for your body to build up protection.
+Your body should respond more quickly (after a few days) after any additional doses.
 Like all medicines, no vaccine is completely effective, so you should continue to take recommended precautions to avoid infection.
 Some people may still get COVID-19 despite having a vaccination, but this should be less severe.